-Selling and administrative expenses increased to \$197.1 million, or 21.9% of revenues, for 2007 from \$177.2 million, or 21.6% of revenues, for 2006.
-The increase in selling and administrative expenses as a percent of revenues was primarily due to adjustments made in fiscal 2007 to our environmental reserves as well as severance expense related to the departure of one of our senior executives, both affecting the core laundry operations.
-In addition, we recorded a \$0.6 million gain from the sale of one of our industrial laundry facilities in fiscal 2006.
-Overall selling and administrative costs associated with our Specialty Garments segment decreased as a percentage of segment revenues due to the increase in revenues discussed above.
+Selling and administrative expenses increased to \$216.9 million, or 21.2% of revenues, for fiscal 2008 from \$197.2 million, or 21.9% of revenues, for fiscal 2007.
+The decrease in selling and administrative expenses as a percent of revenues was primarily due to the strong revenue growth within our core laundry operations, which resulted in a decrease in certain administrative payroll costs as a percentage of revenues.
+In addition, we made adjustments to our environmental reserves as well as severance expense related to the departure of one of our senior executives in fiscal 2007, both affecting the core laundry operations.
+Overall selling and administrative costs associated with our Specialty Garments segment increased as a percentage of segment revenues in fiscal 2008